11 Best Beaches in the Outer Banks

 3. Avon Beach

 The beach at Avon is a low-key affair and flies below most people's radar.
 Wide, long, and uncrowded, this beach is primarily the domain of families renting one of the numerous beach houses.
 Set up close to the water or back farther to the dunes if the wind is blowing.
-At night, come back down to the beach and collect driftwood for a cheery beach fire.
+At night, come back down to the beach and collect driftwood for a cheery beach fire under the stars.

 Although a majority of the beach at Avon is pretty quiet, the one area where a lively scene does emerge is near the Avon Pier.
 This is a good spot to access the beach, as the large parking lot makes finding a spot fairly easy.
 Take a stroll out onto the pier; the topsy-turvy walkway is a sight best experienced in person.